o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/components/components-spawner.md

 ### OnTopLevelEntitiesSpawned

-Provides the list of all top\-level entities that were created during a spawn.
+Provides the list of all top-level entities that were created during a spawn.
 This function is called only once for each spawn request.
 The function is called after the [OnEntitySpawned](#ui-editor-components-spawner-notification-bus-onentityspawned) calls and before the [OnSpawnEnd](#ui-editor-components-spawner-notification-bus-onspawnend) call.

-Top\-level entities are entities that do not have any parent within the slice.
-Typically, there is only one top\-level entity for each slice.
+Top-level entities are entities that do not have any parent within the slice.
+Typically, there is only one top-level entity for each slice.

 **Parameters**
 `ticket` - The slice instantiation ticket returned by the spawn function.
 These can be compared in order to know which spawn request it relates to.
-`spawnedEntities` - Specifies the IDs of the spawned top\-level entities.
+`spawnedEntities` - Specifies the IDs of the spawned top-level entities.

 **Scriptable**
 Yes